Sleepwalkers (TV series): Cast

+Production

+In February 1997, it was announced Columbia TriStar Television was developing Sleepwalkers, a series about a team of scientists who solve people's problems by entering their dreams The series concept was developed by David S. Goyer and Stephen Kronish.
+While NBC was intrigued by the concept, then NBC President Warren Littlefield felt the concept needed to be ironed out as sci-fi/horror concepts of Goyer's writing didn't quite mesh with the dramatic elements of Kronish's style.
+Due to the nature of the series there was tension between the creative team and the executives as to how much surrealism the audience would be willing to accept with attempts to embrace the surreal nature of the concept met with resistance from executives.

 Cancellation

 Although nine episodes were produced, NBC canceled national airings of the series after just two episodes.
 Five episodes went on to be seen only on the West Coast and the show's final two episodes were never broadcast in the United States but did air elsewhere.

 Episodes

 Releases

 All nine episodes were released on VHS in Japan during the late '90s by Columbia TriStar Home Video, but were rental-only titles and could not be purchased directly.

 Warner Vision in Germany released most of the episodes on DVD as both individual PAL Region 2 titles and as box sets.
 The German releases feature a Dolby Digital 5.1 track in German, but the English track is the same Dolby Surround that the show was originally broadcast in.